o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-collisions-targets.md

 title: '&script-canvas; Tutorial: Shooting a Target by Spawning Entities and Detecting Collisions'
 ---
-# Script Canvas Tutorial: Shooting a Target by Spawning Entities and Detecting Collisions<a name="script-canvas-tutorial-collisions-targets"></a>
+# Script Canvas Tutorial: Shooting a Target by Spawning Entities and Detecting Collisions {#script-canvas-tutorial-collisions-targets}

 This tutorial builds on what you learned in the previous two tutorials\.
 In the following tutorial, you create a controllable sphere that shoots projectiles at a target\.